English (ENG) Courses

 Distribution: Language Studies

-This course in creative nonfiction will build upon the principles in ENG 110.
-The course will have a strong workshopping component and focus heavily on generating creative nonfiction and learning to read as writers.
+This course will have a strong workshopping component and focus heavily on generating creative nonfiction and learning to read as writers.
 Usually a combination of an anthology and a book on the craft of creative nonfiction will comprise the required texts.
 Besides generating assignments, producing original essays, and reading a variety of texts, students will also be responsible for peer evaluation and critique.

 Prerequisites: none